-Seebri Breezhaler capsules are only used with the Seebri Breezhaler inhaler and must not be swallowed.
-To take a dose, the patient places a capsule into the inhaler and breathes the powder contained in the capsule in through the mouth.
+Seebri Breezhaler capsules, which contain a powder for inhalation, are only used with the Seebri Breezhaler inhaler and must not be swallowed.
+To take a dose, the patient places a capsule into the inhaler and breathes in through the mouth the powder from the capsule.
 For detailed information on how to use the inhaler correctly, see the instructions in the package leaflet.

 The recommended dose is one capsule once a day at the same time each day.
-Patients should not take more than one capsule in a day.
+Patients should not use more than one capsule in a day.

 How does Seebri Breezhaler work?

-Seebri Breezhaler is an anticholinergic bronchodilator.
-This means that it widens the airways by blocking some receptors in muscle cells in the lungs called muscarinic receptors, which control the contraction of muscles.
-When the active substance in Seebri Breezhaler, glycopyrronium bromide, is inhaled, it causes the muscles of the airways to relax, helping to keep the airways open and allowing the patient to breathe more easily.
+The active substance in Seebri Breezhaler, glycopyrronium bromide, is a muscarinic receptor antagonist.
+This means that it widens the airways by blocking muscarinic receptors (targets) in muscle cells in the lungs.
+Muscarinic receptors control the contraction of muscles and when glycopyrronium bromide is inhaled, it relaxes the muscles of the airways.
+This helps to keep the airways open and allows the patient to breathe more easily.

-Seebri Breezhaler has been studied in two main studies involving a total of 1,888 patients with COPD, where Seebri Breezhaler was compared with placebo (a dummy treatment).
-In both studies, the main measure of effectiveness was how Seebri Breezhaler improved patients’ forced expiratory volumes (FEV1, the maximum volume of air a person can breathe out in one second) after 12 weeks of treatment.
+Seebri Breezhaler was found to be more effective than placebo (a dummy treatment) at relieving symptoms of COPD in two main studies involving a total of 1,888 patients with COPD.
+In both studies, the main measure of effectiveness was improvement in patients’ forced expiratory volumes (FEV1, the maximum volume of air a person can breathe out in one second).

-Seebri Breezhaler was more effective than placebo at improving how well the lungs work in patients with COPD: after 12 weeks of treatment, the increase in FEV1 with Seebri Breezhaler was 97 ml more than with placebo in the first study and 108 ml more in the second study.
+After 12 weeks of treatment, Seebri Breezhaler increased FEV1 by 97 ml more than with placebo in the first study, and by 108 ml more in the second study.

-What is the risk associated with Seebri Breezhaler?
+What are the risks associated with Seebri Breezhaler?

-The most common side effects with Seebri Breezhaler (seen in between 1 and 10 patients in 100) are dry mouth, nasopharyngitis (inflammation of the nose and throat), insomnia (difficulty sleeping) and gastroenteritis (diarrhoea and vomiting).
-For the full list of all side effects reported with Seebri Breezhaler, see the package leaflet.
+The most common side effects with Seebri Breezhaler (seen in more than 1 patient in 100) are dry mouth, nasopharyngitis (inflammation of the nose and throat), insomnia (difficulty sleeping), muscle and bone pain and gastroenteritis (diarrhoea and vomiting).
+For the full list of all side effects and restrictions with Seebri Breezhaler, see the package leaflet.

-The CHMP noted that Seebri Breezhaler had a modest but relevant benefit for patients in terms of improving lung function, and was also seen to improve the symptoms of COPD.
-The CHMP also noted that the fact that the medicine is used once a day may help patients to comply with their treatment.
-In addition, there were no major safety concerns with Seebri Breezhaler, with side effects being similar to other anticholinergic bronchodilator medicines.
-Therefore, the CHMP decided that Seebri Breezhaler’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency noted that Seebri Breezhaler had a modest but relevant benefit for patients in terms of improving lung function, and also improved the symptoms of COPD.
+The Agency also noted that the fact that the medicine is used once a day may help patients to adhere to their treatment.
+In addition, there were no major safety concerns with Seebri Breezhaler, with side effects similar to other muscarinic receptor antagonist medicines.
+Therefore, the Agency decided that Seebri Breezhaler’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe use of Seebri Breezhaler?

-As anticholinergic bronchodilator medicines may have an effect on the heart and blood vessels, the company will continue to closely monitor the medicine’s cardiovascular effects and will carry out a further study in patients to identify any potential risks.
+As muscarinic receptor antagonist medicines may have an effect on the heart and blood vessels, the company that markets Seebri Breezhaler will continue to closely monitor the medicine’s cardiovascular effects and will carry out a further study in patients to identify any potential risks.

 Other information about Seebri Breezhaler